haggen/localthreat/README.md

 # Contribution

 I accept **ISK donations** as contributions to the project.
 If you feel like localthreat has helped you please consider contributing.
-Send a donation in-game to **Jason Chorant`** of any value.
+Send a donation in-game of any value to **Jason Chorant**.
 This helps to keep me motivated and also with the costs of running and maintaining this service.

 # Development